🧱 argil.io

 Claude Code's system prompt frames it as an "interactive agent that helps users."
 Codex frames itself as "a coding agent" that "must keep going until the query or task is completely resolved."
 Gemini's prompt tells the model to "confirm ambiguity and not take significant actions beyond the clear scope."

 The personality differences are engineered, not accidental.
-Each company made deliberate choices that reflect their culture.
 Anthropic built a warm, eager collaborator.
-OpenAI went with a methodical, autonomous executor.
+OpenAI built a methodical, autonomous executor.
 Google built a cautious, confirmation-seeking analyst.

 The tool is the company, expressed as software.